 Pretty holiday side dish.
 Whole roasted carrots are rustic and elegant.

 Sweet maple balsamic carrots take on a candy-like quality that will have everyone eager to eat their vegetables.

 Warm spices like cinnamon and cayenne give these maple glazed carrots deep, rich, cozy flavor.

 Fast and easy.
 Prep time is minimal, you don’t even have to peel the carrots.

 The maple balsamic glaze comes together with a few simple ingredients you might already have at home.

 Carrots with tops.
 Tender little organic carrots with tops aren’t as tough as those big guys in the bag, so it’s easier to feel good about not peeling them.
-Also, buying carrots with tops is a huge bang for the buck if you use the carrot tops, like in this chimichurri.
-But, you can use regular carrots without tops if you can’t find them.
-You’ll just need to substitute a different herb for the carrot tops in the chimichurri.
+Also, buying carrots with tops is a huge bang for the buck if you use the carrot tops, like in my easy carrot top chimichurri recipe.

 Maple syrup.
 Lots of glazed carrot recipes use brown sugar for sweetener.
-If I’m going for a healthy-ish dish, I try to steer clear of processed sugar.
-You can also use honey.
+When I’m making healthy recipes, I like to substitute processed sugar with maple syrup.

 In a small bowl, whisk together the maple syrup, balsamic vinegar, olive oil, cinnamon, cayenne pepper, salt and pepper.